rcardin/value-classes/README.md

 }
 ```

 As we can see, it is not possible anymore to search a product by code while accidentally passing a description.
-Indeed, we can try to pass a `Description` instead of a `BarCode` instead:
+Indeed, we can try to pass a `Description` instead of a `BarCode`:

 ```scala
 val anotherDescription = Description("A fancy description")